All too many executives follow a “build it and forget it” strategy with LinkedIn. They never revisit and update their

 4. Does your professional headline, in particular, contain the most important relevant keywords that recruiters and hiring decision makers will be searching to find candidates like you?

 5. Did you populate every applicable section, with the maximum number of characters allowed for each one (or as close as you can come)?
 The more content in your profile, the more relevant keywords it will contain, and the more likely your profile will rank high in search results.

-6. Is your professional headshot good enough?
+6. Is your profile photo/headshot good enough?
 It should be a fairly close-up picture of only you – no group shots, please – dressed appropriately and with a pleasant expression.

 7. Did you fill in your Contact Info so people can easily get in touch with you?

-8. Did you pay close attention to the first two lines of your Summary section, to capture attention and make people want to click “See more”?
+8. Did you pay close attention to the first three lines of your Summary section, to capture attention and make people want to click “See more”?

 9. Did you break up big chunks of content in the About, Experience and other large blocks, adding white space for better readability?

 10. Did you highlight achievements and contributions with bullet points, or better yet, with special bullet point symbols?

 11. Have you joined relevant LinkedIn Groups and displayed their logos on your profile?

-12. Do you regularly share updates to your Activity feed, to keep your personal brand top-of-mind with your network?
+12. Do you regularly post updates to your LinkedIn feed, to keep your personal brand top-of-mind with your network?

 13. How old is your most recent LinkedIn recommendation – 3 or more years?
 Time to work on getting some fresh ones.